604-682-2344 ext. 64025

 Patient Engagement Liaison

 Helen Chiu’s research experience spans the continuum from basic science to clinical and health services research in oncology, emergency medicine, and nephrology.
 She currently serves as Quality Lead, Patient-Centred Performance Improvement of the BC Provincial Renal Agency.

 As Patient Engagement Liaison for the Can-SOLVE CKD Network, Helen promotes the network’s vision and values with stakeholders by building relationships with patient partners and facilitating consensus.
 She coordinates recruitment of patient partners on the national Patient Council, Patient Council working groups, research project teams, and other network components in partnership with the Kidney Foundation of Canada and national and local patient groups.

 604-682-2344 ext.
 64255

 Grace is a Chartered Professional Accountant with more than 20 years of experience in various fields of accounting and audit.
 Prior to joining the Can-SOLVE CKD team, she held financial and operations management roles at the University of British Columbia.

 As Finance Manager for Can-SOLVE CKD, Grace provides financial management and strategic support.
 She is responsible for financial reporting to various stakeholders and budget management for the Network.
-She oversees the management of general ledger and accounts payable functions; interpretation of UBC, tri-council and funders’ financial policies and procedures; systems and internal controls design and implementation.
+She oversees the general ledger and accounts payable functions; interpretation of UBC, tri-council and funders’ financial policies and procedures; systems and internal controls design and implementation.

 604-682-2344 ext.
 64027